camitz/CloudWatchAppender/README.md

 # Configuration

 CloudWatchAppender is easy to configure in web.config or app.config.
 If you've been using log4net you, probably already have the section and some of the elements defined.
 The following will divert all your logs events to CloudWatch.
 It will send a value of 1 with unit "Count".
-The default MetricName and Namespace is "CloudWatchAppender" both.
+The default metric name as well as namespace is "CloudWatchAppender".

     <log4net>
         <appender name="CloudWatchAppender" type="CloudwatchAppender.CloudwatchAppender, CloudwatchAppender">